*Post contains affiliate links.

 It’s surprisingly easy to make and below I’ll show you how.

-It goes great on crackers and toast and you can also add it to cakes and biscuits for an added nutty favour.
+Homemade almond butter goes great on crackers and toast (as does this homemade butter!), plus you can add it to cakes and biscuits for an added nutty twist.

 It’s also super nutritious, since it’s packed with all the wonderful nutrients of almonds (obviously!)